ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: Add User To Groups
-Add the specified IAM user to the specified groups.
+Adds the specified IAM user to the specified groups.
 Parameter aws_iam_user_name is an IAM user name.
 Parameter aws_iam_group_names is a comma separated list of IAM group names.

-* Example workflows that use this Resilient Function include `Example: AWS IAM: Add User To Group`.
+Example workflows that use this Resilient function include `Example: AWS IAM: Add User To Group`.

-The workflow, `Example: AWS IAM: Add User To Group`, sets the following input fields for the Function:
+The workflow, `Example: AWS IAM: Add User To Group`, sets the following input fields for the function:

 *	aws_iam_user_name is mapped to a user name from the selected row of data table `AWS IAM Users`.
-*	aws_iam_group_names is mapped to activity field which is a drop-down list of group names.
+*	aws_iam_group_names is mapped to an activity field, which is a drop-down list of group names.

 The workflow is initiated by the data table rule, `Example: AWS IAM: Add User To Group`.

-1. Open an incident and select the row of data table `AWS IAM Users`corresponding to user who needs to be added to a group.
+1. Open an incident and select the row of data table `AWS IAM Users`corresponding to the user who needs to be added to a group.
 2. From the selected row’s actions menu, select `Example: AWS IAM: Add User To Group`.

    ![screenshot: fn-aws-iam-add-user-to-groups-action ](./screenshots/fn-aws-iam-add-user-to-groups-action.png)

-3. From the drop-down list of user defined groups names , select a group and click Execute.
+3. From the drop-down list of user defined groups names, select a group and click Execute.

    ![screenshot: fn-aws-iam-add-user-to-groups_2-action ](./screenshots/fn-aws-iam-add-user-to-groups_2-action.png)

 This invokes the `Example: AWS IAM: Add User To Group` workflow, which calls the `AWS IAM: Add User To Groups` function.

-On successful completion, for the data table `AWS IAM Users` the `Groups` field will get updated for the selected user.
+, the data table `AWS IAM Users` field `Groups` is updated for the selected user.

    ![screenshot: fn-aws-iam-add-user-to-groups-datatable](./screenshots/fn-aws-iam-add-user-to-groups-datatable.png)